-Executive compensation is the means by which the executives, that is, the senior managers or officers, of an organization are rewarded for their services.
+Executive compensation is the means by which the executives, that is, the c-level managers or officers, of an organization are rewarded for their services.
 The organization may be, for example, a publicly-traded multinational, a closely-held business, non-profit charity, or a private foundation.

 The compensation consists at least of a base salary, the periodic wages an executive receives at a minimum for performing his or her duties.
 The person may also receive a bonus, an annual incentive or reward, frequently paid in cash, if the organization does well, especially in consequence of the executive’s efforts.

 The executive’s compensation may further be supplemented by a long-term incentive, which covers a performance period of longer than one year and is restricted to for-profit companies.
 Here, the reward should remain performance-oriented and is commonly paid not in cash but with equity or equity-like substitutes.

 Board of directors compensation, or director compensation, is the means by which the individuals who make up the board of directors of a company are rewarded for their services.
 The directors themselves may be employee directors or independent directors, who have no active tie to the company other than through their board service.